sverrli/capstone/project_report.md

 - _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_
 - _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
 - _If no preprocessing is needed, has it been made clear why?_

+Prepare data for analysis:

+-   Normalize data: Convert stock prices to percentage change.
+These changes will be our features, determining our labels (buy, sell, hold).
+-   Issue?
+We're training data on 5 years of data, checking correlation.
+Too long period might be a problem due to companies' relationships to changing over time
+-   On average, stocks increase over time.
+Is our strategy better than a simply buying? -> buy and hold

 ### Implementation
 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section: